Chelkans: History

+Language

+The Chelkans speak the Chelkan language sometimes classified as a dialect of Northern Altai.
+The language was counted as separate in the 2002 Russian Census but not the 2010 census which counted 2000 speakers, a writing system was developed in 2014.

 Culture

-The Chelkans were originally hunters and animals living in the taiga were their main prey and were vital to the local subsistence economy.
-Around the 19th century, the Chelkans took up picking cedar nuts as a additional economic activity.
+The Chelkans originally mainly hunted local animals, who were vital to their subsistence lifestyle.
+Around the 19th century, the Chelkans took up cedar nut picking as an additional economic activity.

 The Chelkans traditional dwellings included polygonal yurts made out of bark or log and topped with a conic bark roof.
 Other types of dwellings also included conic yurts made out of bark or perches.

 Traditional Chelkan dress included short breeches, linen shirts, and single-breasted robes.

 Religion

 Most modern Chelkans are Orthodox Christian.
 However, Burkhanism and shamanism is also found among the Chelkans.